chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 by malicious targets to de-anonymize clients.
 As such, RRL is complementary to other approaches for dealing with attacks from individual clients, such as Privacy Pass.

+The RRL protocol is designed to allow any target which can authenticate itself to send rate limit rules to the proxy.
+Each rate limit rule does require the proxy to store state for enacting the rule.
+As such, absent restrictions, malicious targets could abuse this mechanism to exhaust resources on the proxy.
+In settings where this is a problem, proxies SHOULD apply some form of allow list for targets to ensure that state does not grow unbounded.

 # IANA Considerations {#iana}

 This document has no IANA actions.